When we find a good resource we want to tell everyone about it!

 We are keen to share new resources, reviews of old favourites and your feedback on any resources you have used and liked.
 If you would like to send us some feedback, please email us using our contact page.

-Our online shop was opened in 2013 making shopping with us far easier.
+Our online shop makes shopping with us far easier.
 You will find our full range of books and resources to support children and young people with speech, language and communication needs.

 You can get a taste of what's available in our Resources 2020 catalogue, now available for download.